 ECOSPECIFIER ISSUES OF CONCERN / RED LIGHT

-Insulation, facade systems, thermal insulation, external walls, walls, ventilation.
+Insulation, façade systems, thermal insulation, external walls, wall, ventilation.